 Medication Summary

-Chronic prostatitis, chronic pelvic pain syndrome, and asymptomatic inflammatory prostatitis may be treated with alpha-blocking agents or diazepam with sitz baths.
+Chronic prostatitis, chronic pelvic pain syndrome, and asymptomatic inflammatory prostatitis also may be treated with alpha-blocking agents or diazepam with sitz baths.

 Antibiotics